Andrew-Lees11/PersistantiOSKituraKit/ToDoServer/README.md

 ### Metrics.swift, InitializationError.swift, and Routes/HealthRoutes.swift

 These files provide logging and metrics for the running application.
-Health provides a succinct UP message in the browser window as JSON if a user navigates to http://localhost:8080/health.
+Health provides a JSON availability message when a user navigates to http://localhost:8080/health.

 ### Further Reading and Resources